OWASP/owasp.github.io/_drafts/2021-03-11-March-Call-To-Battle-Post-Event-Summary.md

 ---

-## Vearcode Secure Coding Challenge Summary
+## Veracode Secure Coding Challenge Summary
 The Call To Battle Secure Coding challenge brought together developers and security engineers this past week to show off their secure coding skills.
 Using Veracode's Security Labs Enterprise, all of the contestants worked on patching real OWASP Top 10 vulnerabilities in containerized environments, using the languages of their choice.
 The more